How to buy Autosports Group (ASG) shares

 Autosports Group share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Autosports Group's is 1.5206.
-This would suggest that Autosports Group's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Autosports Group's is 1.066.
+This would suggest that Autosports Group's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Autosports Group overview

-Autosports Group Limited, together with its subsidiaries, operates in the retail automotive industry in Australia.
+Autosports Group Limited, together with its subsidiaries, engages in the motor vehicle retailing business in Australia.
 It sells new and used motor vehicles, aftermarket products, and spare parts; distributes finance and insurance products; and provides motor vehicle servicing and collision repair services.
-As of June 30, 2020, it operates 41 franchised dealerships; 3 used motor vehicle outlets; and 6 motor vehicle collision repair facilities.
+As of June 30, 2021, it operates 43 franchised dealerships; 3 used motor vehicle outlets; and 6 motor vehicle collision repair facilities.
 Autosports Group Limited was founded in 2006 and is based in Leichhardt, Australia.

 Frequently asked questions